GGGHSL/InfoSwap-master/USAGE.md

 #### Requirements
 See [requirements.txt](./requirements.txt), tested on Linux platforms.

-For pre-trained models, please [send a request email to us](mailto:gege.gao@cripac.ia.ac.cn) and describe in detail your purpose of using the models.
+For pre-trained models, please [send a request email](mailto:grace.heseri@gmail.com) with subject "APPLY FOR MODELS" to us and describe **in detail** your purpose of using the models.

 #### Example Usage